zhangyz98/cs224n_squad/README.md

 # CS224N default final project (2022 IID SQuAD track)

 # Customized Log
+03/07:
+- Yizhi
+    1. QANet implementation:
+    Main changes made in `models.py` and `layers.py`.
+To run, use argument `--use_qanet`.
+This turns on the QAnet embedding encoder layer.
+    To run the modeling layers, add argument `--use_qanet_model` together wiht `--use_qanet`.
+    2. Some tricks about training:
+    1) Turn off the custom speed up (current default is off).
+It slows down training at this stage for unknown reasons.
+    2) Check out the learning rate and scheduler.
+    3) Check out the parameter exponential moving average (EMA) thing.
+Don't think it's necessary and not sure if it's doing bad things.

 02/25:
 - Yizhi
     1. Implemented speed up, including tricks from ed post.
 Refer to the arg `speed_up` (default is `True`).